google/tachometer/README.md

 `0%,10%,100%`      | Is X at all, a little, or a lot slower or faster than the baseline?
 `0.5`              | Is X faster or slower than the baseline by at least 0.5 milliseconds?

-In the following visual example, we have set `--boundaries=10%` meaning that we are interested in knowing whether A differs from B by at least 10% in either direction.
-The sample size automatically increases until the confidence interval is narrow enough to place the estimated difference squarely on one side or the other of both boundaries.
+In the following visual example, we have set `--targets=10%` meaning that we are interested in knowing whether A differs from B by at least 10% in either direction.
+The sample size automatically increases until the confidence interval is narrow enough to place the estimated difference squarely on one side or the other of both targets.

 ```
       <------------------------------->     n=50  ❌ -10% ❌ +10%